 The asteroid belt is a region between the orbits of Mars and Jupiter where the majority of asteroids in the Solar System are to be found.
-The main asteroid belt extends from 2.15 to 3.3 astronomical units (255 to 600 million kilometers) from the Sun – between Mars (1.5 AU) and Jupiter (5.2 AU) – and may contain over a million objects bigger than 1 kilometer across, the largest being Ceres (1,003 kilometers), Pallas (608 kilometers), and Vesta (538 kilometers).
+The main asteroid belt extends from 2.15 to 3.3 astronomical units (255 to 600 million km) from the Sun – between Mars (1.5 AU) and Jupiter (5.2 AU) – and may contain over a million objects bigger than 1 km across.
+The largest body in the asteroid belt is Ceres (1,003 km in diameter), now classified as a dwarf planet, followed by Pallas (608 km) and Vesta (538 kilometers).
 Within the belt, the distribution of asteroids is non-uniform, with concentrations in asteroid groups and families, and also relatively empty zones known as Kirkwood gaps.